salujaharkirat/slack-app/README.md

-# 💸Slack Clone – Full Stack Slack application with the latest tech stack.
+# 🚀Slack Clone – Full Stack Slack application with the latest tech stack.

 Welcome to Slack Clone, a full-stack real-time messaging application inspired by Slack.